Capital Stock Activity

-On July 9 2018, the Company was authorized to issue 1,000,000 shares of $0.001 par value per share Preferred Stock.
-Of the 1,000,000 shares.
-10,000 shares were designated as Series A Preferred Stock (“Series A Stock”).
+The Company is authorized to issue 1,000,000 shares of $0.001 par value per share Preferred Stock.
+Of the 1,000,000 shares, 10,000 shares were designated as Series A Preferred Stock (“Series A Stock”).
 Holders of Series A Stock are each entitled to cast 100,000 votes for each Share held of record on all matters presented to shareholders.

 In addition to his ownership of the common stock, Mr. Folkson owns 1,000 shares of the Series A Stock which votes with the common stock and has an aggregate of 100,000,000 votes.

-During the three months ended September 2021, the Company issued 335 shares of B Stock to investors in exchange for invested capital at a price of $1,000 per share.
+During the fiscal years ended June 30, 2022 and 2021, the Company sold 335 and 4,665 shares of its B Preferred for gross cash proceeds of $335,000 and $3,150,000, respectively.
 These proceeds were used for operating capital.
-The Series B stock meets the criteria for equity classification and is accounted for as equity transactions.
-Specifically, among other factors, this qualifies as equity because redemption is not invoked at the option of the holder and the Series B stock does not have to be redeemed on a specified date.
+The B Preferred meets the criteria for equity classification and is accounted for as equity transactions.
+Specifically, among other factors, this qualifies as equity because redemption is not invoked at the option of the holder and the B Preferred does not have to be redeemed on a specified date.

-The Company has never declared dividends, however as set out below, during the three months ended September 30, 2021, upon issuance of a total of 350 shares of Series B Preferred stock the Company recorded a deemed dividend as a result of beneficial conversion feature associated with the transaction.
+The Company has never declared dividends, however as set out below, during the fiscal year ended June 30, 2022 and 2021, upon issuance of a total of 335 and 4,665 shares of B Preferred, respectively, the Company recorded a deemed dividend as a result of beneficial conversion feature associated with the transaction.

-In connection with certain conversion terms provided for in the designation of the Series B Preferred Stock, pursuant to which each share of Series B Preferred Stock is convertible into 5,000 shares of common stock and 5,000 warrants, the Company recognized a beneficial conversion feature upon the conclusion of the transaction in the amount of $4,375,860.
-The beneficial conversion feature was treated as a deemed dividend, and fully amortized on the transaction date due to the fact that the issuance of the Series B preferred stock was classified as equity.
+In connection with certain conversion terms provided for in the designation of the B Preferred, pursuant to which each share of B Preferred is convertible into 5,000 shares of common stock and 5,000 warrants, the Company recognized a beneficial conversion feature upon the conclusion of the transaction in the amount of $4,431,387.
+The beneficial conversion feature was treated as a deemed dividend, and fully amortized on the transaction date due to the fact that the issuance of the B Preferred was classified as equity.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.